Can Rapid Dispute Resolution From Verifi Help You Avoid Chargebacks?

 First, the rules associated with RDR effectively exist to help you determine which disputes you want to automatically refund, and which you want to progress to the chargeback stage.
 You might be thinking: why would I want any chargebacks to happen?
 Well, you need to remember that if an illegitimate dispute progresses to the chargeback phase, you have the opportunity to fight back and recover your revenue through the representment process.

-You may need to invest in other solutions to help reconcile this new refund data if you’re using a CRM or legacy system to manage customer data.
-If data isn’t handled properly, it could result in double refunds or other mistakes.
+You also need to ensure that you're capable of reconciling this new refund data if you’re using a CRM or legacy system to manage customer data.
+Transactions cannot be credited through RDR and then resubmitted as a dispute.
+However, if data is handled improperly on your end, it could result in double refunds or other mistakes.
 This could necessitate further investment on your part.

 Making RDR Work for You